ART 126 - Ceramics:Basic Hand-building Techniques (3)

 This course will cover teaching and leading theories and techniques necessary for planning and delivering physical activities and wellness programs that foster health enhancing active participation, within a comprehensive school environment.
 Emphasis is given to the principles of motor development; assessment techniques; and the psychomotor, cognitive, psychological, and social developmental needs of children of various ages, diversity, and abilities.
 Also included is an overview of the many education, community, and government organizations that provide and advocate for health enhancing physical activity participation.

-- Prerequisites: PER 202, 205, 232, and either a declared physical education and recreation major or declared elementary education or early childhood education major; or permission of the instructor
+- Prerequisites: PER 200, PER 232, and declared PER major or declared elementary education or early childhood education major; or permission of instructor.

 PER 440 - Adapted Physical Education and Recreation (3)